 A class declaration may not, directly or indirectly, specify a base class that originates in the same declaration.
 In other words a class cannot, directly or indirectly, be a base class of itself, regardless of type arguments.

-The instance type (section 3.7.1) of the declared class must be assignable (section 3.11.4) to the base type reference and each of the type references listed in the implements clause.
+The this-type (section 3.6.3) of the declared class must be assignable (section 3.11.4) to the base type reference and each of the type references listed in the implements clause.

 The constructor function type created by the class declaration must be assignable to the base class constructor function type, ignoring construct signatures.